 ACH debit vs. eCheck: What is the difference?

 Technically an eCheck is the same thing as an ACH debit, but the term is often used loosely.
-Almost any electronic funds transfer might be called an "eCheck" no matter who’s sending or receiving it.
-For example, electronic transfers can be batched through the ACH system, but they can also be sent by wire transfer.
+Almost any electronic funds transfer might be called an "eCheck" no matter who's sending or receiving it.
+For example, electronic transfers can be batched through the ACH system but can also be sent by wire transfer.